 The Praise House Project opens at South-View Cemetery to honor the African-American History of Atlanta

-On September 21st audiences gathered at South-View Cemetery to and to unveil The Praise House Project and to acknowledge the first Day of Remembrance of the 1906 Atlanta Race Massacre.
-Established in 1886, South-View Cemetery is the nation’s first chartered African American burial ground.
+On September 21st audiences gathered at South-View Cemetery to unveil The Praise House Project and to acknowledge the first Day of Remembrance of the 1906 Atlanta Race Massacre.
+Established in 1886, South-View Cemetery was the nation’s first chartered African American burial ground.
 From Andrienne and Alonzo Herndon and Minnie and Luther J. Price, to John Wesley Dobbs and Geneva Haugabrooks, to the parents of Dr. Martin Luther King Jr., CT.
-Vivian, Hank Aaron and John Lewis, South-View serves as the resting place for some of the nation’s most renowned civic and Civil Rights leaders in history.
-The project uplifts the effots of historic presercation by The South-View Foundation of this sacred historic site.
+Vivian, Hank Aaron and John Lewis, South-View Cemetery serves as the resting place for some of the nation’s most renowned civic and Civil Rights leaders in history.

 Image of the procession into the historic burial grounds of Atlanta’s first freedfolk, by Atlanta Photographer, Julie Yarbrough.